Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a sale transaction with payment facilitator details
+Use the information in this section to process a sale transaction with payment facilitator details

 when the app is in Local mode.
 This type of transaction can be used to include the